Syedaaneesa/home-improvement/README.md

 ## 📬 Contact

-Whether you need WordPress design, Elementor customization, or a complete website build, I’m ready to work with you and bring your ideas to life.
+Whether you need WordPress design, Elementor customization, or a complete website build, I’m ready to collaborate and bring your ideas to life.

 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com]